keycap-archivist/database/README.md

 # Too much artisans db

-CSV database or artisan keycaps based on : [https://keycap.info/](https://keycap.info/)
+CSV/JSON database of artisan keycaps based on : [https://keycap.info/](https://keycap.info/)

+Synchronization is done on a daily basis using a cron github action.
+If there is a change, the database update itself.

 ## Develop